Last updated on October 31, 2019

 A lot of guitarists are like horses when it comes to seeing the fretboard.
 They tend to play vertically in boxes within the space of 5 or so frets while the other 17 frets gather dust, so much so that your average pawn shop guitar will usually come complete with a worn-away fretboard between the 5th and 8th frets, and the 12th and 17th frets.
-So what can you do to remove the blinkers and venture up the dusty end of the fretboard with confidence?
+So, what can you do to remove the blinkers and venture up the dusty end of the fretboard with confidence?

+This is how a lot of guitarists see the fretboard, and it’s usually a result of the appalling CAGED system or the excessive use of the ‘Eric Clapton’ pentatonic box, particularly in A minor.
 Instead of the horse view of the fretboard, what you really want is the Union Jack view as show below.

 The Keys to the Lamborghini